Factor Returns Computation Validation#

 Compare factor returns#

-# drop the last industry and region due to the constraint handling and
+# drop the first industry due to the constraint handling

 factor_returns_array = risk_model.fret()